christopherrons/financial-services/deploy/deploy.md

 # Deploy Scripts

-Once the application is deploy script are used for starting, monitoring and stopping the application.
+Once the application is deployed, script are used for starting, monitoring and stopping the application.

 ## Variables